Aldori15/lua-aio-paragon-system/README.md

 - Copy the lua_scripts/D3_Paragon folder to the lua_scripts folder on your server
 - Copy the Interface folder into a .MPQ patch in your Client's data folder
 - Next, configure the "paragon-server.lua" script by going to Line 11, then replace 'ac_eluna' with whatever database name you created.
-- From the worldserver prompt type .reload eluna
+- Start your worldserver so that the database tables get created.

 Thanks to @Naruon for the tutorial ;)